w99910/html-to-table/README.md

     style="background: url('link-to-your-image')"
     ```
 - Use `background-color` as a fall-back background color if image would not be working in some email clients.
+- Skip using `height` property if possible since it can prevent uninteneded padding or margin.

 ## To-DO

 - [ ] Converting `rem` doesn't render exactly as it is.
-- [ ] even if only `border-top` is provided, all border is being rendered.
+- [x] even if only `border-top` is provided, all border is being rendered.
-- [ ] Change the logic for `v-align` as it is giving unnecessary vertical space.
+- [x] Change the logic for `v-align` as it is giving unnecessary vertical space.
 ## LICENSE
 [MIT License](LICENSE)